 Note that a partnership is considered to be established already by the founders’ agreement to commence a business activity jointly.
 A partnership can even be considered to have been established tacitly.
-If you are considering starting a business with one or more participants, it is, therefore, crucial that you have prior knowledge of the rules in the area.
+If you are considering starting a business with one or more participants, it is therefore crucial that you have prior knowledge of the rules in the area.
 Especially the liability rules.
-Furthermore, it is advisable to draw up a partnership contract before starting the company’s activities.
+Furthermore it is advisable to draw up a partnership contract before starting the company’s activities.

 As mentioned, a partnership has at least two owners.
 The owners are called stakeholders.
-The stakeholders are personally liable for the debt, but there is no requirement that they have initial capital available when they form their partnership – in contrast to, for example, a public limited company that requires initial capital or that there is a share capital that corresponds to a minimum of DKK 400,000.00.
+The stakeholders are personally liable for debt, but there is no requirement that they have initial capital available when they form their partnership – in contrast to, for example, a public limited company that requires initial capital or that there is a share capital that corresponds to a minimum of DKK 400,000.00.

 This amount can be paid in cash.
 But can also take the form of values other than cash.
 It can be, for example, a previously personally run company, production machines and similar values, which together are considered to have a value corresponding to or exceeding the required amount of DKK 400,000.00.
 However, you avoid these claims if you form a partnership instead.
-In return, there are some other rules on liability for debt than there are for limited companies.
+In return there are some other rules on liability for debt than there are for limited companies.
 It is therefore a good idea to familiarize yourself with the differences and similarities – economic as well as legal – before you get started.

 Management and authority to bind the company

-There are, as is the case for public and private limited companies, no legal requirements that the partnership must have management in the form of an executive board, a board of directors or the like.
-The stakeholders can thus decide for themselves whether and, if so, which manages the partnership should have.
+There are, as is the case for public and private limited companies, no legal requirements that the partnership must have a management in the form of an executive board, a board of directors or the like.
+The stakeholders can thus decide for themselves whether and, if so, which management the partnership should have.